 customer_id STRING COMMENT 'Customer ID',

-total_price DOUBLE COMMENT 'Order total'
+total_price DOUBLE COMMENT 'Order total price'

--- Bob enters test_project.
+-- Bob enters the test_project project.

 USE test_project;